 Bio

-Russell Barnett was appointed Deputy Managing Director of the Bank’s Financial Stability Department (FSD), effective November 1, 2021.
-In this capacity, he contributes to the strategic direction and management of the department and oversees the Bank’s analyses and research on issues related to the financial sector in Canada and abroad as well as the assessment of risks to financial system stability and the oversight of systemically important payment clearing and settlement systems.
+Russell Barnett was appointed Managing Director of the Bank’s Financial Stability Department (FSD), effective March 25, 2024.
+In this capacity, he leads the Bank’s analysis and research on issues related to the financial sector in Canada and abroad.
+As well, he oversees the assessment of risks to the stability of the Canadian financial system.

 Mr. Barnett began his career at the Department of Finance before joining the Bank in 2005 as an economist in the Canadian Projection and Model Development Division.
-In this role, he developed the Bank’s modelling framework for estimating trend labour input that is still used in the Bank’s annual reassessment of potential output in Canada.
-After spending 3 years working at the Office of the Parliamentary Budget Officer as Director, Economic and Fiscal Analysis, he returned to the Bank in December 2011 as the Director of the United States Division in the International Economic Analysis Department.
-He subsequently became Policy Advisor in the same department and later Research Advisor in the Canadian Economic Analysis Department.
-In both these roles, he led the respective departments’ contributions to the Bank of Canada’s Monetary Policy Report (MPR) and contributed to several research initiatives including the development of the Bank’s Canadian Effective Exchange Rates.
+From 2009 to 2011, he worked as Director of Forecasting and Fiscal Analysis at the Office of the Parliamentary Budget Officer before returning to the Bank as Director of the United States Division in the International Economic Analysis (INT) department.
+He became Policy Advisor in INT and later a Research Advisor in CEA.
+In these roles, he led his departments’ contributions to the Bank of Canada’s Monetary Policy Report and lead several research initiatives, including the development of the Bank’s Canadian Effective Exchange Rates.

-Born in Ottawa, Ontario, Mr. Barnett holds an M.A. in economics from the University of Victoria.
+Born in Ottawa, Ontario, Mr. Barnett holds a master’s degree in economics from the University of Victoria.

 Staff analytical notes